lballaty/EnterpriseInnovationPlatform/PlatformSpecifications.md

 ---

-Would you like a visual export of the Mermaid architecture diagram as well?
+Would you like visual exports of these new per-use-case diagrams or add annotations to highlight deployment boundaries?